nigeldias27/RootCrawlers/README.md

 ## Future Work

 - Experimenting with the use of LLMs on scraped data to increase the accuracy of finding contact details.
+(Dilemma on tradeoff between accuracy and inference time)
 - Creating bots to contact Companies through methods other than email such as social media websites.
 - Checking for new products from companies that have registered before.
+(Requires access to the entire G2 product API)
 - Once a critical mass of company responses are received, analytics can be performed to find the cause for the lack of visibility.